brunorijsman/dske-python/docs/protocol-guide.md

 ![Key establishment](figures/ladder-diagram-get-key.png)

+### Initiator and responder roles

 In the example scenario shown in the above ladder diagram, encryptors Patrick and Porter establish a key.

+In each key establishment one of the two encryptors (Patrick in this example) is the initiator: he initiates the key establishment process.
+The other encryptor encryptor (Porter) is the responder: he follows the lead of the initiator.

+[ETSI GS QKD 014 V1.1.1 (2019-02)](https://www.etsi.org/deliver/etsi_gs/QKD/001_099/014/01.01.01_60/gs_qkd014v010101p.pdf) still uses the terms master Secure Application Entity (SAE) and slave SAE.
+These terms master and slave will be updated to initiator and responder in version `v2` of the API which is expected to be published soon.

 ### Initiator encryptor gets key

-One of the two encryptors -Patrick in this example- is the initiator: he initiates the key establishment process by invoking the `Get key` API as defined in section 5.3 of [ETSI GS QKD 014 V1.1.1 (2019-02)](https://www.etsi.org/deliver/etsi_gs/QKD/001_099/014/01.01.01_60/gs_qkd014v010101p.pdf).
+The initiator encryptor (Patrick) the initiates the key establishment process by invoking the `Get key` API as defined in section 5.3 of
+[ETSI GS QKD 014 V1.1.1 (2019-02)](https://www.etsi.org/deliver/etsi_gs/QKD/001_099/014/01.01.01_60/gs_qkd014v010101p.pdf).

 The client-side of this API call is implemented in the manager script `manager.py` and the server-side is implemented by the client node.
 (The naming is confusing here - the client node is called that because it is the client-side of